Genivia/ugrep/README.md

                   option.

            -w, --word-regexp
-                  The PATTERN or -e PATTERN are searched for as a word (as if sur- rounded  by \< and \>).
+                  The PATTERN or -e PATTERN is searched for as a word (as if  sur- rounded  by \< and \>).
 If PATTERN or -e PATTERN is also speci- fied, then this option does not apply to -f FILE patterns.